petrushchako/certification/AWSMastersCertification/CLF-C02/ExamTips.md

   - **Snowball Edge** you have 10 TB or more to migrate and you also need to process the data.
   - **Snowmobile** you have 10 PT or more to migrate.
   - **Snowcone** small and portable military grade up to 14 TB SSD.
+- `Database Migration Service` migrates database and analytics workloads to AWS from EC2, on-premises or RDS.
+- `Schema Conversion Tool` converts from one type of databases to another (i.e. Oracle to Aurora MySQL)